 The cornea is the clear window in the front of your eye.
 It transmits light to the interior of your eye, so you can see clearly.

-Corneal disease is an umbrella term that describes any disorder that impacts your cornea.
+Corneal procedure/Keratoconus is an umbrella term that describes any disorder that impacts your cornea.
 There are a number of types of corneal disease.
-The three principal types of corneal disease are keratoconus, bullous keratopathy and Fuchs’ dystrophy.
+The three principal types of corneal disease are keratoconus, bullous keratopathy, and Fuchs’ dystrophy.
 In addition, some individuals suffer from pterygium, another disorder affecting the cornea.

 Pterygium.
-Pterygium is characterized by a benign growth on the conjunctiva, or the lining of the white section of the eye.
-The growth may eventually extend into the cornea and start to cover the iris, or the colored section of the eye.
-If left untreated, pterygium can ultimately impair vision.
-Because one possible cause of pterygium is frequent sun exposure (which surfers often experience), the corneal disease is often referred to as “surfer’s eye.”
-Symptoms of surfer’s eye include: a lesion on the eye; a dry, itchy eye; irritation; inflammation; redness; tearing; and a decline in vision, in its more advanced stages.
+Pterygium is characterized by a benign growth on the conjunctiva or the lining of the white section of the eye.
+The growth may eventually extend into the cornea and start to cover the iris or the colored section of the eye.
+If left untreated, a pterygium can ultimately impair vision.
+Because one possible cause of pterygium is frequent sun exposure (which surfers often experience), the corneal procedure/keratoconus is often referred to as “surfer’s eye.”
+Symptoms of surfer’s eye include a lesion on the eye; a dry, itchy eye; irritation; inflammation; redness; tearing; and a decline in vision, in its more advanced stages.